bytedeco/javacpp-presets/nvcodec/README.md

 Sample Usage
 ------------
-You can find encoder and decoder samples in the `samples` directory. this sample ported to Java from the `Samples/AppEncode/AppEncCuda` and `Samples/AppDecode/AppDec` C++ samples included in `NVIDIA Video Codec SDK` available at:
+You can find encoder and decoder samples in the `samples` directory. this sample ported to Java from the `Samples/AppEncode/AppEncCuda` and `Samples/AppDecode/AppDec` C samples included in `NVIDIA Video Codec SDK` available at:

  * https://developer.nvidia.com/nvidia-video-codec-sdk/download